 Of course, it is important not to expect university to simply be exactly the same as sixth form – there are clear and important differences.
 Most notably, you will need to check for work given to you on blackboard more regularly than perhaps you might; reminders from lecturers will be few and far between.

-For more advice and guidance on independent study skills, visit Learning at Lincoln.
+For more advice and guidance on independent study skills, visit Learning at Lincoln, where this article is also featured.